ahmeterdempmk/Language-Detection-With-MultinomialNB/README.md

 Follow the steps to run application in your localhost.

-1. Download repo or clone with the following code
+1. Download repo or clone with the following code:
 ```sh
 git clone https://github.com/ahmeterdempmk/Language-Detection-With-MultinomialNB.git
 ```